Understanding retirement and taxes

 - Taxes affect how much of your hard-earned money you get to keep.

 - Understanding the tax rules is important for reducing their impact on your income, savings and investments.

 - Appropriate tax strategies may help reduce your tax bill.

-Taxes are unavoidable, but not planning for taxes can result in paying more to the government than necessary.
+Taxes are unavoidable, but failure to plan for taxes can result in paying more to the government than necessary.
 By understanding how tax-efficient strategies can affect your retirement, you have a greater chance of keeping more of your savings for yourself.

 Retirement plans typically include either pre-tax or after-tax accounts, or both.
-Pre-tax contributions may help increase savings in your pre-retirement years while after-tax contributions may help reduce your tax burden during retirement.
+Pre-tax contributions may help reduce taxes in your pre-retirement years while after-tax contributions may help reduce your tax burden during retirement.
 You may also save for retirement outside of a retirement plan, such as in an investment account.
-Generally, your retirement income should come from both retirement plans and after-tax investment accounts.
+Generally, your retirement income come from both retirement plans and after-tax investment accounts.

 Investments made with pre-tax contributions, such as 401(k)s1,2 and traditional IRAs1, are also described as "tax-deferred."
 They allow you to postpone paying taxes on the amount you contribute and the earnings that are generated as long as they remain in the account.
 When you withdraw funds at retirement, you'll pay taxes on them.

 - The account value may grow faster than a comparable taxable investment since the earnings in the account can grow tax-deferred.

 - When you do pay taxes later, there's a chance your investment and earnings will be taxed at a lower rate if your taxable income is taxed at lower rates than in your working years.

 If certain qualifications are met, a Roth IRA1 funded with after-tax contributions can create a source of tax-free income in the future.
 Contributions are not tax-deductible in your saving years, but tax-free withdrawals can help reduce your total taxable income when you reach retirement.

 Another option to consider is an annuity.
 An annuity is a long-term insurance product that pays out income.
 Many people purchase an annuity to provide a combination of protection, tax deferral and income in retirement.